 Property the residential property deduction rules apply to

-The residential property deduction rules (also know as the ring-fencing rules) apply to all your residential land including your overseas residential property.
+The residential property deduction rules apply to all your residential land including your overseas residential property.

 Property the rules do not apply to